Imp Kerr: Fake American Apparel ads

 In 2007, Kerr started a fake American Apparel ad campaign in New York, which was covered on several blogs.
 "For the uninitiated, over the past few months, a NYC prankster has created several bawdy two-color parodies of AA ads complete with real ad headlines."
 On September 9, 2008, a video posted on Stereohell.com revealed that the fake ads were Photoshop mockups, something nobody had suspected for one year.
-American Apparel ran a tribute ad on the back cover of Vice magazine (November, 2008), showing a compilation of the fake ads.
+American Apparel ran a tribute ad on the back cover of Vice (November, 2008), showing a compilation of the fake ads.

 Wall Street Casino

 In December, 2008, Imp Kerr created a set of architectural drawings portraying investment banks as Las Vegas casinos.

-Imp Kerr's vision was confirmed by the New York Times, in an editorial titled "Wall Street Casino," published on April 28, 2010: "Banks like Goldman turned the financial system into a casino.
+Imp Kerr's vision was confirmed by The New York Times, in an editorial titled "Wall Street Casino," published on April 28, 2010: "Banks like Goldman turned the financial system into a casino.
 Like gambling, the transactions mostly just shifted money around."